 ♦ Ref: 50.74291°N, 4.63472°W

-FIND FREQUENCY: ♦♦ – Fossils here are uncommon.
+FIND FREQUENCY: ♦ – Fossils here are uncommon.
 In the past, you would expect to find a number of goniatites, but today, this location is recommended for those more interested in the geological features rather than the casual fossil collector.
+Fossils also cannot be removed from the beach.

 CHILDREN: ♦♦♦ – This location is a popular tourist location.
 It has a large sandy beach, but, unlike other nearby popular beaches, this one is not managed by coastguards.
 The rocks here are both steeply bedded, and sharp and slippery.
 Children should avoid playing on these, as they can be dangerous.